wink94/distributed-web-crawler/README.md

 If the user enters "exit", the program exits.
 If the user enters an invalid command, the program prompts the user to enter a valid command.

+## node.py

+This is the node.py file, which is a Python Flask application that serves as a node in a distributed web crawler system.
+The node exposes several REST endpoints that allow other nodes to initiate crawls and receive the results of previous crawls.

+### Endpoints

+- /check: Returns the HTML content of all the websites in the system except the current website.
+- /: Returns the current website.
+- /health: Returns the status of the node.
+- /crawl: Initiates a crawl of a given website and stores the results in a table.
+It also sends out further crawls for each child URL found during the initial crawl.
+- /make_graph: Generates a graph of the websites in the system based on the child URLs discovered during previous crawls.

+### Variables
+- URLS: A list of URLs for each node in the system.
+- number_of_ports: The number of ports available on each node.
+- number_of_nodes: The total number of nodes in the system.
+- limiter: The maximum number of child URLs to be stored for each parent URL.
+- child_adjacency: A dictionary that stores the child URLs and their associated workers for each parent URL in the system.

+### Functions
+- crawl(website): This function takes in a website and initiates a crawl of it.
+It returns a list of child URLs found during the crawl.
+- make_urls(number_of_nodes): This function takes in the number of nodes and generates a list of URLs for each node.
+- get_random_url(URLS): This function takes in a list of URLs and returns a random URL from the list.

+The node.py file uses the Flask library to define a web application.
+The /check, /, and /health endpoints simply return the current website or the HTML content of the other websites in the system.
+The /crawl endpoint initiates a crawl of a given website and sends out further crawls for each child URL discovered during the initial crawl.
+The /make_graph endpoint generates a graph of the websites in the system based on the child URLs discovered during previous crawls.

+The crawl(website) function initiates a crawl of a given website using the crawl() function from the crawler module.
+It then returns a list of child URLs found during the crawl.

+The make_urls(number_of_nodes) function generates a list of URLs for each node in the system.
+It takes in the total number of nodes and returns a list of URLs in the format "http://localhost:{port}".

+The get_random_url(URLS) function takes in a list of URLs and returns a random URL from the list.
+It is used to select a worker node for each child URL found during a crawl.

 ## content.py
 This module contains a function to check if a file exists and print its HTML content.
 ### Functions